 BMI is one of the key determinants when it comes to bariatric surgery.
 People who are overweight or moderately obese do not qualify for this type of surgery.
 Because of its intensity, it is reserved for individuals who are morbidly obese.
 There are less invasive medical procedures that can be used for people who are overweight but wish to lose some weight without becoming too small or unhealthy.

 - You must have a BMI of 40 or greater and be over 100 pounds overweight.

-- If you have a BMI of 35 or greater and have one or more obese related illnesses, you qualify for the procedure.
+- If you have a BMI of 35 or higher and have one or more obese related illnesses, you qualify for the procedure.

 - If you have been unable to achieve and maintain healthy weight loss for a long time, you could be considered for the surgery.

-Patients who have undergone other weight loss procedures might also be disqualified from bariatric surgery depending on the type and nature of the previous weight loss procedure.
+Patients who have undergone other weight loss procedures might also be disqualified from bariatric surgery depending on the type and nature of the previous weight loss process.